milanaryal/config/README.md

 Upgrade vs dist-upgrade (not recommended on production systems): `sudo apt full-upgrade` or `apt-get dist-upgrade`

+Upgrade to the latest version of Ubuntu XX.XX LTS on WSL: `sudo do-release-upgrade -d`

 List all services on a Linux system: `service --status-all`

 Show Ubuntu version information: `lsb_release -a` && `uname -r`